fabriguespe/xmtp-thirdweb-js/README.md

 const signer = useSigner();
 ```

 That's it!
-Then we can follow up with the signing to XMTP
+Next, proceed with signing in to XMTP.

-#### Sign in with XMTP
+#### Signing in with XMTP
-We are going to create a new instance of XMTP and we are going to register the content types we are going to use in our chat app.
+Create a new XMTP instance and register the content types your chat app will utilize.

 ```tsx
 // Function to initialize the XMTP client